 Since the beginning of the 2000s, the digital revolution, first led by Web technologies, then led by Mobile technologies reached and disrupted most parts of the economy.
 The Real-Estate industry is one of the few that did not hop on the digital transformation wagon.
 This delay is caused by multiple factors, here’s a list of the main ones:

 - In the past, Building Automation tools have been considered as a gadget because of poor user experience and reliability issues.
-This fueled skepticism about the benefits of digital technologies inside buildings.
+This fuelled skepticism about the benefits of digital technologies inside buildings

 Numbers show that buildings aren’t efficient places: about 30% of energy is wasted in US commercial buildings and private offices are not used 70% of the time on average.
 Under the combined rise of Real Estate asset prices and the new needs of both companies and employees, The Real Estate Industry is now under pressure to deliver more value per dollar spent.
 Building Digitalization a.k.a.
 Smart Building is the only way to get there which is a great opportunity for technology providers.